sia-steve/Slate/source/index.html.md

 **genesistimestamp** | number
 Timestamp of the genesis block.

-`"maturitydelay":          144,        // blocks`
+**maturitydelay** | number
-// Number of children a block must have before it is considered "mature."
+Number of children a block must have before it is considered "mature."

-`"mediantimestampwindow":  11,         // blocks`
+**mediantimestampwindow** | number
-// Duration of the window used to adjust the difficulty.
+Duration of the window used to adjust the difficulty.

-`"siafundcount":           "10000",`
+**siafundcount** | number
-// Total number of siafunds.
+Total number of siafunds.

-`"siafundportion":         "39/1000",`
+**siafundportion** | number
-// Fraction of each file contract payout given to siafund holders.
+Fraction of each file contract payout given to siafund holders.

-`"targetwindow":           1000,       // blocks`
+**targetwindow**
-// Height of the window used to adjust the difficulty.
+Height of the window used to adjust the difficulty.

-`"initialcoinbase": 300000, // Siacoins`
+**initialcoinbase**
-// Number of coins given to the miner of the first block.
+Number of coins given to the miner of the first block.
 Note that elsewhere in the API currency is typically returned in hastings and as a bignum.
 This is not the case here.

-`"minimumcoinbase": 30000,  // Siacoins`
+**minimumcoinbase**
-// Minimum number of coins paid out to the miner of a block (the coinbase decreases with each block).
+Minimum number of coins paid out to the miner of a block (the coinbase decreases with each block).
 Note that elsewhere in the API currency is typically returned in hastings and as a bignum.
 This is not the case here.

-`"roottarget": [0,0,0,0,32,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0],`
+**roottarget**
-// Initial target.
+Initial target.

-`"rootdepth":  [255,255,255,255,255,255,255,255,255,255,255,255,255,255,255,255,255,255,255,255,255,255,255,255,255,255,255,255,255,255,255,255],`
+**rootdepth**
-// Initial depth.
+Initial depth.

-`"maxtargetadjustmentup":   "5/2",`
+**maxtargetadjustmentup**
-// Largest allowed ratio between the old difficulty and the new difficulty.
+Largest allowed ratio between the old difficulty and the new difficulty.

-`"maxtargetadjustmentdown": "2/5",`
+**maxtargetadjustmentdown**
-// Smallest allowed ratio between the old difficulty and the new difficulty.
+Smallest allowed ratio between the old difficulty and the new difficulty.

-`"siacoinprecision": "1000000000000000000000000" // hastings per siacoin`
+**siacoinprecision**
-// Number of Hastings in one Siacoin.
+Number of Hastings in one Siacoin.

 ## /daemon/stop [GET]